 A comprehensive church insurance policy can save your ministry from the burden of repair costs while streamlining repair work to ensure timely completion.
 However, many people are unsure about their current insurance plan coverage; they think the commercial policy will cover all sorts of damage, but that’s not the case.
 Here are a few things you should know about your commercial insurance policy to understand whether you’ll be on the hook for a large portion of the damage after a storm with your current policy.

-Many insurance companies often limit their coverage for churches in areas where hail and wind are common yet costly occurrences.
+Many church property insurance companies often limit their coverage for churches in areas where hail and wind are common yet costly occurrences.
 Often, wind and hail damage or damages caused by “wind-driven rain” are specifically excluded from the standard church insurance policies, along with protection from damage that occurred due to natural flooding.